 We’d much rather go on a pre-historic journey with dinos on Dinosaur than have to come eye to eye with a bug (whether it’s real or not)!

 Over in EPCOT we often choose to skip Mission: SPACE mostly because it tends to make us sick.
 The ride is built to simulate an actual space launch and is known for its G-force.
 There are two different levels to choose from (one spins and one doesn’t) but we usually avoid both.

 We eat far too many Disney snacks for our stomachs to be able to endure this journey to space.

 So, if you’re pinched for time when you’re at Disney World, feel free to take some advice from us!
-We’ve been on all of these at some point in time, but once was enough for most!
+We’ve been on all of these attractions at some point, but once was enough for most.
 Check back with us for more Disney World tips.

 What rides do you always skip at Disney World?
 Let us know in the comments!